 The most common vectors used by attackers are social engineering and the leverage of one or more available flaws.
 As such, to reduce the chances of being compromised, it is strongly recommended to strictly follow common security best practices.
 Among other practices:

 - Make sure you are installing software/packages from trusted sources only, and that they are regularly updated with the latest available security fixes (see RHEL7 Security Guide, Chapter 3; RHEL8 Managing and Monitoring Security Updates)

 - Thoroughly review configurations and their implications (see RHEL7 Security Guide, Chapter 4; RHEL8 Hardening Guide)

 - Limit exposure of test/staging/development/evaluation systems.
 Ensure that production and other systems are never exposed to one another, and that production data is never used in test systems without adequate anonymization & sanitization.

-- Ensure you have an adequate backup solution with proper backup rotations and regular testing.
+- Ensure you have an adequate backup solution with proper backup rotations and regular restore testing.
 Ensure adequate controls are in place to protect backup infrastructure from ransomware or other attacks.

 - Ensure passwords are strong, are regularly changed, and remain under the control of the user

 - Train and remind users to strictly follow safe behaviour (e.g., avoid clicking untrusted URLs or executing untrusted programs, etc.).